Build your own coffin

 This DIY kitset will help you to build your own simple casket

 You can use this DIY kitset to build your own simple direct-to-cremation coffin (technically a casket) out of plywood which you source yourself.
 This style of casket is shown on my Caskets for sale page.
-It is not recommended for burial as it has no handles; however it is possible to add side rails to it yourself if you wish.
+It comes in three sizes and is not recommended for burial as it has no handles; however it is possible to add side rails if you wish.

 Once you have paid for the kitset the following will be provided electronically: